Black-Thunder/ioBroker.melcloud/docs/en/melcloud.md

 ![Adapter settings](img/adapter_settings.png)

 Here you can configure your adapter instance.
 Mandatory for the adapter to work are your MELCloud credentials (email address and password).
-Additionally you need to specify your account region.
+Additionally, you need to specify your account region.

 Apart from that you can configure the time interval when your device data is polled and updated from MELCloud (minimum 1 minute).
-If at any time the connection to MELCloud should fail (e.g. server problem, internet connection issues), the adapter tries at a maximum of three times to reconnect.
+If at any time the connection to MELCloud should fail (e.g., server problem, internet connection issues), the adapter tries at a maximum of three times to reconnect.
 Should there be still no connection after these retries, the next retry will take place after one hour.

 ## Objects